botwiki/botwiki.org/content/tutorials/making-what_capital/index.md

 Hey there, this is Stefan, the creator of **Botwiki.org**.

 In this tutorial, I'm going to guide you through the creation of a simple Twitter bot that will randomly select and post a country flag and wait for someone to respond with the correct name of the matching country.
+You can [check out the finished bot on Twitter](https://twitter.com/what_capital).

 We are going to use the following tools: